-SHANGHAI – Six executives of heavily indebted China Evergrande Group have returned funds from early redemptions of the company’s investment products, the property group said on Saturday.
+BEIJING – Six executives of China’s heavily indebted Evergrande had redeemed some of the company’s investment products in advance earlier this year, the property group said on Saturday.

 Between May 1 and Sept.
-7, the six executives made early redemptions of 12 investment products without identifying the executives or giving details on the nature of the products.
+7, the six executives made early redemptions of 12 investment products, Evergrande said in a statement on its website, without identifying the executives or giving details on the nature of the products.

 The company has epitomised China’s freewheeling era of borrowing and building.
 Uncertainty about its ability to meet funding obligations – equal to 2% of China’s gross domestic product – has sent jitters through markets.